 The key result of disagreements among scientists view has been more science.

-Where climate-sceptics have challenged climate scientists’ time frames, data and theories, the climate change scientists have re-tested the climate-sceptics’ data and claims, re-tested and improved their own data and reworked their models and theories.
-Every time they return with improved results, the climate-sceptics do the same thing.
+Where climate-skeptics have challenged climate scientists’ time frames, data and theories, the climate change scientists have re-tested the climate-skeptics’ data and claims, re-tested and improved their own data and reworked their models and theories.
+Every time they return with improved results, the climate-skeptics do the same thing.
 To date, the ongoing research suggests that the climate change models are better and improving rapidly, but the continued contest demonstrates the living nature of the scientific process.

 Outside of the scientific view world, however, ignorance of the facts and of science itself have created a free-for-all.
 Fringe environmental groups, right-wing internet blogs, politicians of all stripes have spread falsehoods far and wide or distorted the truth to serve their own ends.
 Beware three particular versions of “science” abuse:

 - At the start of “My cause is so critically important that a little exaggeration/a few lies are no sin”: This is the most common version indulged in equally by left and right.
 Environmentalists feel that “life on earth” or whatever is worth any price; the hard right believes that the “climate myth” is simply another internationalist plot to impose government control on free people – whose freedom must be protected at all costs.
 In both cases, attention to the truth takes a back seat.